4ist/AngChess/README.md

 ![](https://github.com/4ist/AngChess/blob/master/screenshots/toolsNav.PNG)

+The code is generally structured according to the following UML diagram:

+![](https://github.com/4ist/AngChess/blob/master/screenshots/UML.PNG)

+Goal:

 The goal of this application was to gain experience with Angular, as I had little prior front end experience.

 The chess aspect of the application was designed to replicate the functionality of a real life chess board, i.e. there is no rule implementation.
 I originally intended to add game rules, but decided that it would distract me from my original goal of front-end familiarization.

-The code is generally structured according to the following UML diagram:

-![](https://github.com/4ist/AngChess/blob/master/screenshots/UML.PNG)

 Current bugs: